euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

   upper_r = upper_index * field_of_view_step
   memory_map = image_dataset[lower_r:upper_r,:]

-And to get from here the w-th colour plane of the i-th field of view, the code would be:
+And to get from here the wth colour plane of the ith field of view, the code would be:

 .. code-block:: python